George Floyd protests in Washington, D.C.: May 29

 The White House was on lockdown the night of May 29 in response to protests reaching the gates.
 The protests began at 7:00 p.m.
 By 8:30 p.m., the White House lockdown was lifted as demonstrators began to leave.
 At 10:00 p.m., the protesters returned; however, by 3:30 am Saturday, they were more subdued.
 The protesters came into conflict with the United States Secret Service.
 At one point the protesters were pepper sprayed.
 Protesters reportedly threw "rocks, urine and alcohol" at Secret Service agents injuring over 60 of them, including 11 hospitalized and treated for non-life-threatening injuries.

 As a result of the protests, the Secret Service rushed President Donald Trump to shelter in the White House underground bunker, where he remained for almost one hour.
 This occurred after some protesters crossed temporary barricades set up near the Treasury Department buildings.
 Around that time, the Secret Service alert level was raised to "red".
 The president's wife and son were also brought to the bunker.
+Trump later claimed falsely that he had only gone to the bunker for an "inspection", and also claimed that he was in the bunker "for a tiny, little short period of time".
 Attorney General William Barr later stated that the May 29 protests "were so bad that the Secret Service recommended that the President go down to the bunker".

 Trump responded to the White House protesters on Twitter, saying that if they had crossed the White House fence they would have been attacked by "the most vicious dogs, and most ominous weapons".
 He also stated that "many Secret Service agents [are] just waiting for action", and accused the protesters of being "professionally organized".

 The Secret Service reported that six people were arrested in Lafayette Square within President's Park, directly north of the White House.
 The Metropolitan Police Department and US Park Police were also on the scene.